Non-Polymeric3D

 We invented and developed a new metallic and ceramic powder manufacturing technology.

-Our metallic and ceramic powders are composed of unique particles that, when mixed with binder polymer, form highly flowable feedstocks that are flawlessly printed into high-quality metallic and ceramic parts using FDM printers (which are made for printing plastic materials).
+Our metallic and ceramic powders are composed of unique particles that, when mixed with binder polymer, form highly flowable feedstocks that are flawlessly printed into high-quality metallic and ceramic parts using FGF printers (which are made for printing plastic materials).

 Aims: